Lines of credit: What they are & how they work

 Applying for, opening and using a line of credit may affect your credit scores in a number of ways.
 Here are a few major factors involved in credit scoring:

 If it’s a revolving line of credit, your credit utilization ratio might also be affected.
-But how exactly a line of credit affects your scores depends on the credit-scoring model, the company doing the scoring and when your scores are calculated.
+But how exactly a line of credit affects your scores depends on the credit-scoring model and when your scores are calculated.

 Is it worth getting a line of credit?